sonyarianto/jogja/README.md

 - **How to update?** Just run `npm i -g jogja` again.
 It will update the package to the latest version.
 - **How to add new framework?** You can create PR to add new framework.
 Or you can create issue to request new framework.
 - **I want to install non-JavaScript framework.
 Can I?** You can't at the moment.
 Support for other languages/frameworks will be added in the future.
 - **Why the name is Jogja?** Jogja a.k.a Yogyakarta is the name of city in Indonesia.
-I want to make this project as a tribute to my city.
+I want to make this project as a tribute to the city.

 ## Known Issues